AstralGoose/AstralGoose/README.md

 - 🌱 I’m currently learning **React, JavaScript and Node.js**

-- 👨‍💻 All of my projects are available at [https://astralgoose.com](https://astralgoose.com)
+- 👨‍💻 All of my projects are available right here on my Github

 - ⚡ Fun fact **I'm terrified of Geese**